will-ockmore/httpx-retries/README.md

 ---

-HTTPX Retries is a full implementation of request retry policies for HTTPX.
+HTTPX Retries implements request retry for [HTTPX](https://www.python-httpx.org/).

 It's very common to deal with **flaky** and **unreliable** APIs.
 When requests fail, your program needs to be able to retry them.